Accessible Textboxes

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

-Textbox With Character Counter
+Textbox with Character Counter

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

 Installation Instructions

-You can load this JavaScript library into your application in serveral ways:
+You can load this JavaScript library into your application in several ways:

 - as an ES6 module using Webpack.